cyberbotics/webots-doc/reference/glossary.md

 **Node**: A *node* is a component of the *scene tree*.
 It defines a concept of the *world* and may refer to external resources, such as *controllers*, image textures, plugins, sounds, etc.
-All the Webots *nodes* are depicted in the [Node Chart](node-chart.md) and described in details in the [Nodes and API functions](nodes-and-api-functions.md) section of this manual.

 **Parent**: When referring to a *node", the *parent* of a *child* is a *node* containing the *child* at a relative depth of one in the *scene tree*.
 Note that a *parent* is always an *ancestor*, but an *ancestor* is not necessarily a *parent*.